jscheidtmann/Vitocal250A/README.md

 $ python read.py
 ```

-If you want to read more or different parameters, run `python dump.py` and check the resulting files, what is available.
+If you want to read more or different parameters, run `python dump.py` and check the resulting dumps, to see what is available.

 Note that some parameters are only available in the paid tier of the Viessmann API.